LD Innovation Symposium

 Thank you to all those who attended our second annual day-long symposium on new and emerging technologies for people who learn differently.
 This event is part of Landmark College's celebration of LD Awareness month each October.

-The keynote speaker is Ben Foss, the author of the new book The Dyslexia Empowerment Plan and the founder of Headstrong Nation, a nonprofit organization dedicated to serving the LD community.
-Two other speakers, Dr. Jon Landis from Apple, Inc., and Dr. Mark Hakkinen from Educational Testing Service (ETS), will talk about the transformative power of technology in education.
-The event also includes technology demonstrations and a panel of Landmark College students discussing how they use technology in academics.
+The keynote speaker was Ben Foss, the author of the new book The Dyslexia Empowerment Plan and the founder of Headstrong Nation, a nonprofit organization dedicated to serving the LD community.
+Two other speakers, Dr. Jon Landis from Apple, Inc., and Dr. Mark Hakkinen from Educational Testing Service (ETS), talked about the transformative power of technology in education.
+The event also included technology demonstrations and a panel of Landmark College students discussing how they use technology in academics.

-Landmark College will offer a special one-day Professional Visit Day on Thursday, October 2, for high school and college professionals who work with students with LD, ADHD, or autism spectrum disorder (ASD).
-A stipend is available for travel and accommodations during the Visit Day.
-Professionals who wish to attend both events will need to register for the Symposium as well as for the Professional Visit Day.
+Landmark College offered a special one-day Professional Visit Day on Thursday, October 2, for high school and college professionals who work with students with LD, ADHD, or autism spectrum disorder (ASD).
+A stipend was available for travel and accommodations during the Visit Day.
+Professionals who wished to attend both events needed to register for the Symposium as well as for the Professional Visit Day.

 View or download the LD Innovation Symposium program.

 Keynote Address by Ben Foss